Three Types of Caching at InetSolution (and everywhere else on the Internet too.)

-When handling support cases at InetSolution, I often butt heads with caching.
-The client who has submitted a support case sees one version of a web page or graphic, their customers or members see something else, and I see something completely different.
+When handling support requests at InetSolution, I often butt heads with caching.
+The client who has submitted a support case sees one version of a web page or graphic, their customers or members see something else, and I may see something completely different.
 This is usually the result of caching either at the CMS level, the server level, or the browser level.

 When your CMS is serving an older, cached copy of your content.

-We build the majority of our sites on Kentico CMS, but host and support Wordpress and other flavors of CMS as well.
+We build and host websites on many platforms, including Kentico, Wordpress and other flavors of content management platforms.
 All of the CMSs we host offer built-in (or plug-in based) caching to reduce server load and make pages load faster for visitors.

-Unfortunately, most of the time, the control to clear the cache is only given to Super Admins.
+Unfortunately, most of the time, the control to clear the cache is only given to CMS administrators.
 When a CMS editor makes a change to the page, it should be configured to correctly clear the cache and immediately start serving the updated content.
-Sometimes that doesn’t happen and the result is CMS caching preventing you from seeing your change immediately.
+Sometimes that doesn’t happen, for many reasons, and the result is CMS caching preventing you from seeing your change immediately.

 We generally set the CMS caching to 30 minutes, so without intervention from us, the website should reflect your new changes within a half hour.